ictr/covid19-outbreak-simulator/docs/_docs/plugins.md

 ```
 % outbreak_simulator --plugin community_spread -h

-usage: --plugin community_spread [-h] [--start START] [--end END]
+usage: --plugin community_spread [-h] [--disable] [--start START]
-                                 [--at AT [AT ...]] [--interval INTERVAL]
+                                 [--end END] [--at AT [AT ...]]
+                                 [--interval INTERVAL]
                                  [--trigger-by [TRIGGER_BY [TRIGGER_BY ...]]]
-                                 [--probability PROBABILITY]
+                                 [--probability PROBABILITY [PROBABILITY ...]]

 Community infection that infect everyone in the population randomly.

 optional arguments:
   -h, --help            show this help message and exit
+  --disable             Disable the plugin if this parameter is specified.
   --start START         Start time.
-Default to 0 no parameter is defined so
+Default to 0 no parameter is defined
-                        the plugin will be called once at the beginning.
+                        so the plugin will be called once at the
+                        beginning.
   --end END             End time, default to none, meaning there is no end
                         time.
   --at AT [AT ...]
 Specific time at which the plugin is applied.
-  --interval INTERVAL   Interval at which plugin is applied, it will assume a
+  --interval INTERVAL   Interval at which plugin is applied, it will
-                        0 starting time if --start is left unspecified.
+                        assume a 0 starting time if --start is left
+                        unspecified.
   --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
                         Events that triggers this plug in.
-  --probability PROBABILITY
+  --probability PROBABILITY [PROBABILITY ...]
-                        The probability of anyone to be affected at a given
+                        The probability of anyone to be affected at a
-                        interval, which is usually per day (with option
+                        given interval, which is usually per day (with
+                        option --interval 1).
+Multipliers are allowed to
-                        --interval 1).
-If individuals have different
+                        specify probability for each group.
+If individuals
-                        susceptibility specified by option --susceptibility,
+                        have different susceptibility specified by option
-                        the probability will be multiplied by the
+                        --susceptibility, the probability will be
-                        susceptibility multipliers, The infection events do
+                        multiplied by the susceptibility multipliers, The
-                        not have to cause actual infection because the
+                        infection events do not have to cause actual
-                        individual might be in quarantine, or has been
+                        infection because the individual might be in
+                        quarantine, or has been infected.
+The default
-                        infected.
-The default value of this parameter is
+                        value of this parameter is 0.005.
+Note that
-                        0.005.
+                        individuals currently in quarantine will not be
+                        affected by community infection.
 ```

 ## Implementation of plugins